dzsoker023/Factorio-Access/README.md

 Please check the [Factorio Access Wiki main page](https://github.com/Factorio-Access/FactorioAccess/wiki) for frequently asked questions section.

 # Installing Factorio
 The game can be purchased from Factorio.com or from Steam.
-We recommend installing it using ONLY one of the three options below.
+Any purchase gives access to all versions.
+We recommend installing it using ONLY one of the options below.
+The zip or standalone versions are recommended for being easy to install the mod.
+The Steam versions are harder to configure but they are more reliable for multiplayer, while Steam Achievements are not available for modded gameplay.

-## Windows Zip Version / Standalone Version (recommended for easy install and troubleshooting)
+## Windows Zip Version / Standalone Version (recommended for easy mod install and troubleshooting)
 1. Go to https://www.factorio.com/download
 1. If needed, login using your Factorio account or Steam account.
 1. Among the install options, find the stable releases at the top half of the page.